jeffreyyzwu/doc/Go入门知识点.md

 @echo off
 setlocal

-if not exist install.bat (
+if not exist build.bat (
-  echo install.bat must be run from its folder exit
+  echo build.bat must be run from its folder exit
 )